divyanshvermaa/Hot-Dog-or-Not-Hot-Dog-through-Transfer-Learning/readme.md

 Minor increase in (~0.5%) in the accuracy; not satisfactory still.

-(Note: implementation of change 1 and 2 are removed from the uploaded notebook)
+Note: implementations of changes 1 and 2 are removed from the uploaded notebook for better readability.

 ### Part (b): Transfer Learning